Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: The eval-apply evaluator style

 The problem with the strictness of \texttt{subst} is compounded by the \emph{partially-defined} values of type \texttt{Term}.
-This type represents terms of $\Lambda$ with the addition of the totally-undefined value $\bot$ and of partially-defined values such as \texttt{Lam}~\texttt{"x"}~$\bot$, \texttt{App}~$\bot~\bot$, etc. The first is fine because we want to consider non-terminating strategies whose evaluators deliver $\bot$.
-The second have no counterpart in $\Lambda$.
+This type represents terms of $\Lambda$ with the addition of the totally-undefined value $\bot$ and of partially-defined values such as \texttt{Lam}~\texttt{"x"}~$\bot$, \texttt{App}~$\bot~\bot$, etc. The totally-undefined value is necessary because we want to consider non-terminating strategies.
 It is the case that every evaluator \texttt{ev} is strict, that is, \texttt{ev}~$\bot$ = $\bot$, because it pattern-matches on its input term.
-It is the case that an evaluator may not terminate for an input term \texttt{t}, namely, \texttt{ev}~\texttt{t} = $\bot$.
-However, we must avoid \texttt{ev}~\texttt{t} = \texttt{p} for some partially-defined term \texttt{p}.
-This can be avoided using strict function application during evaluation.
+It is also the case that an evaluator may not terminate for an input term \texttt{t}, namely, \texttt{ev}~\texttt{t} = $\bot$.
+However, partially-defined values have no counterpart in $\Lambda$.
+We must avoid \texttt{ev}~\texttt{t} = \texttt{p} for a partially-defined term \texttt{p}.
+This can be done using strict function application during evaluation.